Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 Billions of people of all ages, genders, occupations, ethnicities and geographic locations use social media accounts.
 Trends show that social media usage increases the younger the population segment is.
 Unsurprisingly, many individuals say they use social media platforms mainly to connect with others.

-2. Most Americans Use Social Media to Stay Connected
+2. Most People Use Social Media to Stay Connected

-According to Search Engine Journal, Facebook is the most preferred social media platform, with around 2.9 billion worldwide users.
-The second biggest social media platform is YouTube, with over 2 billion users across the globe.
+As of February 2025, Facebook is the social media platforms with the most users: around 3.7 billion worldwide.
+The second biggest social media platform is YouTube with over 2.5 billion users across the globe.

-The report also shows that WhatsApp and Instagram are the third and fourth biggest social media platforms, respectively, with each having about 2 billion users.17
+The report also shows that Instagram and WhatsApp are the third and fourth biggest social media platforms, respectively, with each having about 2 billion users.3

 People also use social media for marketing and advertising purposes.
-A study by HubSpot found that 84% of marketers use social media to target potential customers.16
+A study by HubSpot found that 90% of marketers highlight short-form content on platforms like Instagram and TikTok as having a high or at least average return on investment (ROI).4

 How Social Media Usage is Changing